plabble/plabble.github.io/transport/subscribe.md

 2. The server checks if the user has read permissions.
 If not, error code 3 is sent.
 3. If a range is provided, the user is subscribed to only that slot range
 4. If no range is provided, the user is subscribed to the entire bucket (all slots)
-5. Status code 10 is sent to indicate that the subscription succeeded.
-6. When an update is pushed to the bucket (a slot is added or modified, or wiped) a [REQUEST](./request.md#response) is sent with status code 12 and the update data.
-This response is sent after the response of step 5 and can be partial.
+5. When an update is pushed to the bucket (a slot is added or modified, or wiped) a [REQUEST](./request.md#response) is sent with the update data.
+This response is sent after the response of step 5.

 ---
 > &larr; Back to [Home](../index.md) - To [Transport](./index.md) - Prev: [REQUEST packet](./request.md) - Next: [UNSUBSCRIBE packet](./unsubscribe.md) &rarr;